lab1092/blender-manual_ja/manual/modeling/meshes/vertex_groups/weight_edit.rst

 Vertex Group Categories
 =======================

-Well, actually we do not have any strict categories of Vertex Groups in Blender.
+Actually we do not have any strict categories of Vertex Groups in Blender.
 Technically they all behave the same way.
 However we can identify 2 implicit categories of Vertex Groups: